Drill down data cubes

 Sickness absence excludes long-term sick leave where staff have been moved from sick leave onto another arrangement such as Leave without Pay, and also excludes maternity/paternity leave.

-The HRC definition of sick leave was expanded in 2013 to align with Benchmarking Administration and Support Services (BASS) definitions.
+The PSWD definition of sick leave was expanded in 2013 to align with Benchmarking Administration and Support Services (BASS) definitions.
 This had the effect of slightly increasing the Sick and Domestic leave balance.

 For further explanation on this, see the State sector organisations on SSC’s website.